-Regarding the applicant's concurrence with his VA rating, the VA, operating under a different set of laws than the military, is empowered to offer compensation for any medical or mental health condition with an established nexus to military service, without regard to its impact on a member's fitness to serve, the narrative reason for release for service, or the length of time that has transpired since the date of discharge.
+The applicant submitted his VA rating, but no treatment records, as evidence in support of his claim.
+Regarding the applicant's concurrence with his VA rating, the VA operating under a different set of laws than the military, is empowered to offer compensation for any medical or mental health condition with an established nexus to military service, without regard to its impact on a member's fitness to serve, the narrative reason for release from service, or the length of time that has transpired since the date of discharge.
 The VA may also conduct periodic reevaluations for the purpose of adjusting the disability rating as the level of impairment from a given condition may improve or worsen over the life of the veteran.
-The applicant submitted evidence of his re-evaluations in which his combined rating increased from 10% in 2020 to 40% in 2021 and increase again to80% in 2023.
-At the "snapshot in time" of the applicant's service, there is no evidence the applicant's reported mental health condition of fear of heights caused or mitigated the misconduct(s) which led to the applicant's discharge.
+At the "snapshot in time" of the applicant's service, there is no evidence the applicant had a mental health condition that caused or mitigated the misconduct(s) which led to the applicant's discharge.